-With respect to any 2025 Series B Mortgage Loan insured by FHA Risk-Sharing Insurance, the 2025 Series B-1/B-2 Supplemental Resolution provides as follows.
+With respect to any 2025 Series C Mortgage Loan, 2025 Series D Mortgage Loan or 2025 Series E Mortgage Loan insured by FHA Risk-Sharing Insurance, the 2025 Series C-1/C-2 Supplemental Resolution, the 2025 Series D Supplemental Resolution and the 2025 Series E Supplemental Resolution provides as follows.
 Upon receipt of proceeds of FHA Risk-Sharing Insurance, such 2025 Mortgage Loan shall no longer be pledged for the benefit of the owners of the Bonds and will be free and clear of the pledge and lien of the General Resolution.
 The Corporation shall comply with and shall not take any action in conflict with the regulations or prescribed mortgage documents of the Federal Housing Administration so as to jeopardize the FHA Risk-Sharing Insurance and shall notify the Federal Housing Administration, on a timely basis, of the occurrence of a default on such 2025 Mortgage Loan.
 The Corporation shall promptly advise the Trustee of the occurrence of a default on such 2025 Mortgage Loan and shall keep the Trustee advised as to any actions taken to cure such default and/or to claim the benefits of FHA Risk-Sharing Insurance.
 Other than as permitted by HUD, the Corporation shall not seek any extension of the deadline for filing notice of its intention to file a claim for FHA Risk-Sharing Insurance.
 The Corporation shall take any and all action necessary or desirable to ensure that all benefits of FHA Risk-Sharing Insurance are paid to the Corporation in cash, in accordance with all applicable regulations of the Federal Housing Commissioner.